These instructions are for building Pale Moon 28.9.* and newer and assumes you want to build the latest release.

 media-sound/pulseaudio net-wireless/wireless-tools

-# Set the "x264" USE flag for virtual/ffmpeg and emerge it
+# Set the "x264" USE flag for media-video/ffmpeg and emerge it

 (mkdir /etc/portage/package.use; \